 - A diagnostic mammogram may be recommended after a regular screening mammogram.
 Cancer cells or other breast abnormalities often have a different appearance than normal breast tissue.
 Therefore, if a radiologist identifies an area of breast tissue that looks suspicious, he or she will likely order a diagnostic mammogram to evaluate the area in greater detail.

 How Is Diagnostic Mammography Performed?

-A diagnostic mammogram is performed similarly to a screening mammogram.
+Having a diagnostic mammogram is similar to a screening mammogram.
 You will stand upright and place one breast at a time on a special platform of the mammography unit.

 Your mammographer will gradually compress the breast, working with you to limit discomfort.
 During this time, the mammographer will ask you to hold still and restrict movement, preventing blurred images that could affect your results.
 Your mammographer may also reposition you between images to ensure an accurate tissue screening